dalebmisc/logseq-dale/pages/pycharm.md

 ## Scratchpad
 	-
 - ## [[TODO]] {{renderer :todomaster}} #[[todo progress]]
-	- TODO Is openai available in PyCharm?
+	- DONE Is openai available in PyCharm?
-		- seems to use the api when looking at [[vscode]] so
+		- seems to use the api when looking at [[vscode]] so assume it is the same situation with [[pycharm]]